scidac/atom/docs/source/components.rst

 In this way, will take the US fusion program’s existing, mission-critical integrated modeling capabilities and make them even better.

 .. figure:: images/AToM_world.png
+  :width: 100%
-  :width: 80%
+  :figwidth: 80%
   :align: center
   :alt: AToM world
   :target: _images/AToM_world.png

-  A schematic of the current inter-relationship and nesting of the frameworks and components selected for inclusion into AToM
+  *A schematic of the current inter-relationship and nesting of the frameworks and components selected for inclusion into AToM*

 =====
 OMFIT